vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

+<ins>Observing DNS Traffic in Wireshark</ins>:

-The first command we will test out is 'nslookup'; this stands for 'Name Serve Lookup'.
-This is a network administration command-line tool for querying the Domain Name System (DNS) to obtain the mapping between domain name and IP address, or other DNS records.
-To rephrase, it lets users enter a host name and find out the corresponding IP address or domain name system (DNS) records (It asks the DNS Server what the IP Address is for any given host name).
+The first command to test is nslookup (Name Server Lookup), a command-line tool for querying DNS.
+It maps domain names to IP addresses or retrieves other DNS records by asking the DNS server for the IP address of a given host name.

-- Type in: `nslookup www.disney.com`
+- Type In: `nslookup www.disney.com`

 - Press: `Enter`

-  - *When you complete this action you will see a bunch of 'source' and 'destination' traffic between your VM and the DNS Server.*
+*After completing this action, you’ll notice lots of traffic flowing between your VM (as the source) and the DNS server (as the destination).*

 - The traffic you see in Wireshark are some of the IP Addresses that Disney uses.

-- The area in green is the breakdown of the packet that was sent.

-<ins>You can now close Powershell for the rest of this lab.</ins>
+- Close: `Powershell` for the rest of this lab

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/c9e7672e-375a-4359-9e26-186e73303d1d"><br>